AYUSH Counselling 2025

 • AACCC will send a list of eligible registered candidates to Deemed Universities for the Stray Vacancy Round, which will be exercised strictly in order of merit.

-• The seats are domicile-free, and only registered AACCC-UG counseling candidates are eligible for admission.
+• The seats are domicile-free, and only registered AACCC-UG counselling candidates are eligible for admission.

 State Quota vs All India Quota